$B$-anomalies in a twin Pati-Salam theory of flavour including the 2022 LHCb $R_{K^{(*)}}$ analysis: Extending the simplified twin Pati-Salam theory of flavour

-The benchmark point (BP) in Table~\ref{tab:BP} addresses the $B$-anomalies and is compatible with all low-energy data and high-$p_{T}$ searches considered in this manuscript.
-It provides a good starting point to study the relevant phenomenology, featuring a typical configuration of the model.
-Moreover, it fits second and third family charged fermion masses and mixings, featuring a down-aligned flavour structure with $\mathcal{O}(0.1)$ charged lepton mixing.
+The benchmark points BP1 and BP2 in Table~\ref{tab:BP} address the $R_{D^{(*)}}$ anomalies and are compatible with the 2021 and 2022 data on $R_{K^{(*)}}$, respectively, plus all the considered low-energy observables and high-$p_{T}$ searches.
+They provide a good starting point to study the relevant phenomenology, featuring typical configurations of the model, and allow us to confront the 2021 picture of the model versus the new situation with LFU preserved in $\mu/e$ ratios.
+Moreover, they fit second and third family charged fermion masses and mixings, featuring a down-aligned flavour structure with $\mathcal{O}(0.1)$ $\mu-\tau$ lepton mixing.
 The latter is more benchmark dependent, with the common range being $s_{23}^{e}=[V_{cb},5V_{cb}]$.
 The case $s_{23}^{e}\approx0.1$ is interesting because it leads to intriguing signals in LFV processes, as we shall see.
-BP also features $x_{25}^{\psi}\approx x_{16}^{\psi}$ and $\widetilde{M}_{5}^{Q,L}\approx\widetilde{M}_{6}^{Q,L}$, providing a GIM-like suppression of 1-2 FCNCs, as anticipated before.
-We also define the following adimensional variables for convenience,
+BP1 and BP2 also feature $x_{25}^{\psi}\approx x_{16}^{\psi}$ and $M_{5}^{Q,L}\approx M_{6}^{Q,L}$, providing a GIM-like suppression of 1-2 FCNCs.